(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: A Strongly Lensed LRD Behind A383

 The interpretation of an old stellar population proposed more than a decade ago, before LRDs were recognized as a distinct class, now sits at the center of current debates about the origin of LRD emission.
-In Section~\ref{sec:sedcomponents} we return to this and re-evaluate the SED using the full leverage of the new JWST data.
+In Section~\ref{sec:sedcomponents} we return to this and reevaluate the SED using the full leverage of the new JWST data, demonstrating that the observed total SED is a superposition of multiple physical components, which must be separated for a physically meaningful interpretation.